Epowerj/pandemic/README.md

 Most IDEs have support for importing gradle projects, which is probably a good idea for this project.
 We used Intellij Idea.

+## Data

+Static map data is saved as a text in `cities.txt`

+The format is `<Color Char> <City name> <City names of adjacent cities>`

+The 'U' color code stands for black.

 ## Documents

-Take a look at the `/doc` folder for the documents related to this research
+Take a look at the `/doc` folder for the documents related to this research.